SamarSala7/Operating-Systems_Project/Ms1/README.md

 Function Declaration:
+void insert_sorted_allocList(struct MemBlock *blockToInsert) Function Role:
+This function takes a block and insert it in the AllocMemBlocksList.
+All blocks inserted in AllocMemBlocksList are placed in a sorted ascending order based on each block’s sva.
+It has two cases:
+Case 1: If the AllocMemBlocksList is empty  insert the given block at the head of the list.
+Case 2: Otherwise  insert the given block in its correct location according to its sva (simply by iterate on the AllocMemBlocksList).

+Function Declaration:
 struct MemBlock *alloc_block_FF(uint32 size)
 Function Role:
 This function searches for a free memory block in the FreeMemBlocksList with a size greater than or equal input size using FIRST FIT STRATEGY to be allocated later on in the memory.